Republicans have won the House. Now, they're promising to investigate the Bidens

 "Instead of working with President Biden to address issues important to the American people, like lower costs, congressional Republicans' top priority is to go after President Biden with politically-motivated attacks chock full of long-debunked conspiracy theories," said White House spokesperson Ian Sams.
 "President Biden is not going to let these political attacks distract him from focusing on Americans' priorities, and we hope congressional Republicans will join us in tackling them instead of wasting time and resources on political revenge."

-Hunter Biden's role in a Ukrainian energy company, Burisma, was discussed in then President Trump's first impeachment probe — and it came up in Trump's phone call in September 2019 to the newly elected Ukrainian president.
-President Trump pressed for an investigation into his then 2020 presidential rival, Joe Biden, and his son, Hunter, in his discussion with President Zelensky about additional aid for Ukraine.
+Hunter Biden's role in a Ukrainian energy company, Burisma, was discussed in then-President Trump's first impeachment probe — and it came up in Trump's phone call in September 2019 to the newly elected Ukrainian president.
+President Trump pressed for an investigation into his then 2020 presidential rival, Joe Biden, and his son, Hunter, in his discussion with President Volodymyr Zelenskyy about additional aid for Ukraine.

 Republicans are expected to hold a slim majority, a much different outcome than top GOP leaders forecasted in a "red wave" that failed to materialize.
 Comer admitted he expected his party would win more seats, but as for his planned investigations he said nothing has changed — "full steam ahead."